Senior Policy Advisor | Infrastructure and Environment

 Tēnei tūranga - About the Role:

-Ngā pukenga me ngā wheako e hiahiatia ana -
+Ngā pukenga me ngā wheako e hiahiatia ana - Skills and Experience Required

 We are looking for an experienced senior policy advisor who can solve complex problems and formulate high-quality policy advice.